tikv/migration/br/README.md

 [2022/09/20 18:02:12.540 +08:00] [INFO] [collector.go:67] ["Raw restore success summary"] [total-ranges=3] [ranges-succeed=3] [ranges-failed=0] [restore-files=3] [total-take=950.460846ms] [restore-data-size(after-compressed)=78.3MB] [total-kv=100000] [total-kv-size=108.7MB] [average-speed=114.4MB/s]
 ```
 Explanations for the above message are as follows:
-- `total-ranges`: specifies the ranges' count that restoration separate the task.
+- `total-ranges`: Number of ranges that the whole backup task is split to.
 Equals to `ranges-succeed` + `ranges-failed`.
-- `ranges-succeed`: specifies the succeeded task count.
+- `ranges-succeed`: Number of succeeded ranges.
-- `ranges-failed`: specifies the failed task count.
+- `ranges-failed`: Number of failed ranges.
-- `restore-files`: specifies the files' count that restoration takes.
+- `restore-files`: The files' count that restoration takes.
-- `total-take`: specifies the restoration duration.
+- `total-take`: The restoration duration.
-- `total-kv`: specifies the total restored kv count.
+- `total-kv`: Total restored kv count.
-- `total-kv-size`: specifies the total restored kv size.
+- `total-kv-size`: Total restored kv size.
+Note that this is the original size before compression.
-- `average-speed`: specifies the restoration speed, which approximately equals to `total-kv-size` / `total-take`.
+- `average-speed`: The restoration speed, which approximately equals to `total-kv-size` / `total-take`.
-- `restore-data-size(after-compressed)`: specifies the restoration file size.
+- `restore-data-size(after-compressed)`: The restoration file size.

 ### Data Verification of Backup & Restore